 [13] Ultimately the recommendation made by both Doctors Olivier and de Bruin is that the appellant qualified for general damages under paragraph 5.1 (serious long-term impairment or loss of a body function), paragraph 5.2 (permanent serious disfigurement) and paragraph 5.3 (severe long term mental or severe long-term behavioural disturbance or disorder) of the Narrative Test.

-[14] We were referred in the exhibits bundle forming part of the appeal record to an email communication written by the claims handler, Mr. Sonwabo Thibane, to the appellant’s attorneys dated 29 July 2021, in which he confirmed as follows:
+[14] We were referred in the exhibits bundle forming part of the appeal record, to an email communication written by the claims handler, Mr. Sonwabo Thibane, to the appellant’s attorneys dated 29 July 2021, in which he confirmed as follows:

 “We accept seriousness and we issue (an) undertaking (in terms) thereof and concede merits.
 (W)e are still considering quantum”.